bloomberg/chromium.bb/src/docs/servicification.md

 servicifying features that have Blink as a client.

 #### Mocking Interface Impls in JS
-It is a common pattern in Blink's layout tests to mock a remote Mojo interface in JS.
+It is a common pattern in Blink's web tests to mock a remote Mojo interface in JS.
 [This CL](https://codereview.chromium.org/2643713002) illustrates the basic pattern for porting such mocking of an interface hosted by
 //content/browser to an interface hosted by an arbitrary service (see the